jtrpinto/SecureTL/README.md

 ## Description
 This repository includes the python scripts used to train and test the models with both the original triplet loss and the proposed Secure Triplet Loss.
 It includes scripts prepared for both face and ECG biometric verification, which used, respectively, the YouTube Faces database (YTF) and the University of Toronto ECG Database (UofTDB).
 To ensure no data from YTF or UofTDB are redistributed here, this repository does not include trained models, scores, predictions, or any other data.Nevertheless, the scripts are prepared so that anyone with access to the databases should be able to replicate our results exactly:
 1. Use *face_prepare_ytfdb.py* or *ecg_prepare_uoftdb.py* to prepare the face or ECG databases;
-2. Use *[trait]_train_triplet_model.py*
+2. Use *[trait]_train_triplet_model.py* to train a model with the original triplet loss;
+3. Use *[trait]_train_securetl_model.py* to train a model with the first formulation of the SecureTL;
+4. Use *[trait]_train_securetl_linkability_model.py* to train a model with the second formulation of the Secure TL (with Linkability);
+5. Use *[trait]_test_triplet_model.py* to test a model trained with the original triplet loss;
+6. Use *[trait]_test_secure_model.py* to test a model trained with SecureTL;
+7. (...)

 Do not forget to set the needed variables at the beginning of each script.

 ## Setup
 To run our code, download or clone this repository and use *requirements.txt* to set up a pip virtual environment with the needed dependencies.

-You will also need the data from the PTB and UofTDB databases.
-The PTB database is quickly accessible at [Physionet](https://physionet.org/content/ptbdb/1.0.0/).
+You will also need the data from the YTF and UofTDB databases.
+The YTF can be requested on the [YouTube Faces DB website](https://www.cs.tau.ac.il/~wolf/ytfaces/).
 To get the UofTDB data, you should contact the [BioSec.Lab at the University of Toronto](https://www.comm.utoronto.ca/~biometrics/).

 ## Acknowledgements
 This work was financed by the ERDF - European Regional Development Fund through the Operational Programme for Competitiveness and Internationalization - COMPETE 2020 Programme and by National Funds through the Portuguese funding agency, FCT - Fundação para a Ciência e a Tecnologia within project "POCI-01-0145-FEDER-030707", and within the PhD grant "SFRH/BD/137720/2018".
-The authors wish to thank the creators and administrators of the PTB (Physikalisch-Technische Bundesanstalt, Germany) and UofTDB (University of Toronto, Canada) databases, which have been essential for this work.
+The authors wish to acknowledge the creators of the UofTDB (University of Toronto, Canada), and the YouTube Faces (Tel Aviv University, Israel) databases, essential for this work.

 ## References
-(1) Pinto, J. R.; Cardoso, J. S.; Lourenço, A.: Deep Neural Networks For Biometric Identification Based On Non-Intrusive ECG Acquisitions.
-In: The Biometric Computing: Recognition and Registration, chapter 11, pp. 217–234.
-CRC Press, 2019.
-(2) Bousseljot, R.; Kreiseler, D.; Schnabel, A.: Nutzung der EKG-Signaldatenbank CARDIODAT der PTB ̈uber das Internet.
-Biomedizinische Technik, 40(1), 1995.
-(3) Goldberger, A.; Amaral, L.; Glass, L.; Hausdorff, J.; Ivanov, P. C.; Mark, R.; Stanley, H. E.: PhysioBank, PhysioToolkit, and PhysioNet: Components of a new research resource for complex physiologic signals.
-Circulation, 101(23):e215–e220, 2000.
-(4) Wahabi, S.; Pouryayevali, S.; Hari, S.; Hatzinakos, D.: On Evaluating ECG Biometric Systems: Session-Dependence and Body Posture.
-IEEE Transactions on Information Forensics and Security, 9(11):2002–2013, Nov 2014.
-(5) Kokhlikyan, N.; Miglani, V.; Martin, M.; Wang, E.; Reynolds, J.; Melnikov, A.; Lunova, N.; Reblitz-Richardson, O.: PyTorch Captum. https://github.com/pytorch/captum, 2019.
+(1) IWBF paper
+(2) Triplet loss paper
+(3) TBIOM paper
+(4) YTF paper
+(5) UofTDB paper